Pete Tauriello

-and choir director Philip Mealy.He currently is a member of the music ministry at St. Francis of Asissi American National Catholic Church in Glen Ridge NJ.
+and choir director Philip Mealy.
+He currently is a member of the music ministry at St. Francis of Assisi American National Catholic Church in Glen Ridge NJ.

 A born radio enthusiast, he is also an amateur radio operator and is a former vice president of the Tri County Radio Association of Union.
 He also serves as an adviser to the Drew University radio station, WMNJ Madison, New Jersey.
 His younger son, Mark, had been the station's general manager for 3 years and is credited with bringing the small station back from sporadic operation to full-time operation with automation and live student programming.
 The younger Tauriello also envisioned and led the station's move into Internet broadcasting.

 Most recently he has begun co-hosting the Sonic Boomers podcast along with his wife, Maureen.
 Together they discuss a variety of topics each week.
 The audio only version can be heard on all major platforms and now they have added a video version available on youtube.com and facebook.

-The Tauriellis have been married since 1976 and have 3 children and 3 grandchildren.
+The Tauriellos have been married since 1976 and have 3 children and 2 grandchildren.